 Technology has reshaped the very mandate of today’s academic libraries, with user spaces and services firmly entrenched as a central priority.
 Fiat Lux addresses the physical limitations of the current library buildings with a bold reimagining of the McLennan-Redpath Complex—our most used branch—by incorporating the latest innovations and best practices of other world-class institutions.

-In Fiat Lux the Redpath Library Building will be completely demolished and rebuilt using state-of-the-art technology and building practices, creating a stunning, eco-friendly facility offering a variety of interactive study, teaching and research spaces.
-To prioritize user space, an Automated Storage and Retrieval System (ASRS) will be installed underneath the lower field, allowing millions of print volumes to be transferred out of the Library and valuable floor space to be liberated for other uses.
+In Fiat Lux the Redpath Library Building will be rebuilt using state-of-the-art technology and building practices, creating a stunning, eco-friendly facility offering a variety of interactive study, teaching and research spaces.
+To prioritize user space, a Collection Management Facility will be built, allowing millions of print volumes to be transferred out of the Library and valuable floor space to be liberated for other uses.
 Finally, the McLennan Library Building will undergo a light renovation to ensure it can handle the McGill community’s changing needs of today and those for decades to come.

 As we step into the future, we haven’t lost sight of our primary responsibility: delivering the information and resources you need whenever, wherever and however.

 Drawing on almost two centuries of resources, the McGill Library has accumulated one of the largest and most unique collections in North America.
 This priceless trove of accumulated knowledge will spark your ingenuity, whether you’re making your first visit to the Library or are a frequent user continuing your lifelong learning journey.
 We offer access to over 5 million print volumes and journals, 2.3 million e-books, e-theses and e-journals, and hundreds of thousands of sound and video recordings, musical scores, microforms and maps.

 Don’t pass up an opportunity to visit the exquisite array of unique books and artifacts in the Rare Books & Special Collections, the Osler Library of the History of Medicine and our other world-class libraries.
 Explore early maps of the Canadian Fur Trade, pore through 12th century Arabic manuscripts by celebrated physician and scholar Abu Ja'far al-Ghafiqi or become entranced by original versions from medieval Europe’s literary savants.